Reuben Smith Diaries, 1854-1904

 This collection includes bound diaries and scrapbooks written and compiled by Rueben Smith from his immigration to the United States in 1854 to his last years in Osawatomie, Kansas.
 The bound diaries include, but are not limited to, journal entries, newspaper articles and pictures, military records, state government records, correspondence, speeches, and travel records.

-The six series are titled Immigration and Settlement, Civil War, Political & Civil Service, Trip to England, Spanish-American War, and Retirement.
+The seven series are titled Immigration and Settlement, Civil War, Political & Civil Service, Trip to England, Spanish-American War, Retirement. and Home and Family.
 Most of the documents within this collection are typewritten, but some of the correspondence, notes, and journal entries are handwritten.
 The files are arranged chronologically.
 At the beginning of several of the diaries, Reuben outlines the contents of that diary.
 He makes a point to frequently include the festivities of the Fourth of July each year.
 At the end of several years throughout the collection he summarizes the events of the past year in a journal entry.

 The collection will be of particular interest to researchers desiring information about the Smith family, military service in the Civil War, the Kansas Legislature, the State Insane Asylum, and more.